 Group citizenship celebration

 This is where up to 25 other people wishing to be granted British Citizenship attend.
 There is no additional fee for a group celebration.

 Individual citizenship celebration

-If you would prefer a more intimate celebration for family, personal or cultural reasons an individual celebration can be organised at one of the Registration Service's locations.
+If you would prefer a more intimate celebration for family, personal or cultural reasons an individual celebration can be organised at the ceremony room in the Guildhall Northampton.
 As this is a bespoke service, an additional fee of £150 applies to this option.